 We examine data from the Mortality Information System and from the National Statistics office from Brazil.

-Death counts registration is not complete in Brazil’s states.

 We employed Death Distribution Methods in order to correct for the lack of completeness towards the beginning of the study period.

-We use the concept of amenable/avoidable mortality to form the basis of the cause of death classifications in our study to complement the analysis of homicide mortality
+We use the concept of amenable/avoidable mortality to form the basis of the cause of death classifications in our study to complement the analysis of homicide mortality.

 Introduction

-Violence and homicides in Brazil present a considerable public health challenge.1 With a risk of mortality from homicides ten times that of most developed countries and it being the leading cause of death among young adults,2 3 recent improvements in population health attributable to ongoing public health interventions and pushes towards universal health coverage are in jeopardy.4-7 On average, Brazilians live 20 years longer than half a century ago.8 These mortality advancements have been driven largely by improvements in medically amenable mortality, in particular, infant and cardiovascular disease mortality which have accompanied the introduction and expansion of a mandated universal healthcare system.9 10
+Violence and homicides in Brazil present a considerable public health challenge.1 With a risk of mortality from homicides ten times that of most developed countries and it being the leading cause of death among young adults,2 3 recent improvements in population health attributable to ongoing public health interventions and pushes towards universal health coverage are in jeopardy.4-7 On average, Brazilians live 20 years longer than half a century ago.8 These mortality advancements have been driven largely by improvements in medically amenable mortality, in particular infant and cardiovascular disease mortality, which have accompanied the introduction and expansion of a mandated universal healthcare system.9 10

-However, country-level estimates of life expectancy, estimated at 74.7 years in 2015, mask considerable subnational heterogeneity.
-For instance, whereas life expectancy in Alagoas was 63.2 years in 2000 it was 71.3 years in Santa Catarina (Figure S1 in the Appendix presents a map of Brazil and its states).
-11Moreover, gains in life expectancy have varied considerably across the country, driven in part by differential gains in average lifespan attributable to amenable mortality; improvements have ranged between 0.6 and 4.1 years between Brazil’s Southeast and Northeast regions, respectively, between 2000 and 2010.12 The high mortality risk from homicides has the potential to reverse gains in life expectancy, as has been reported in13 other Latin American countries.1 Despite this, the effect of homicides on changes to life expectancy has not been explored in the Brazilian context, a country with over 60 thousand murders reports in 2018.14 An explanation for the lack of studies investigating this could be that national statistics do not report notable changes in homicide rates in the past decade, however this could be due to the balancing effect of homicide rates increasing in some states while decreasing in others; whereas the homicide rate declined in Brasilia between 2007 and 2011, in the same period, homicides have increased by more than 40% in Bahia.14
+Country-level estimates of life expectancy, estimated at 74.7 years in 2015, mask considerable subnational heterogeneity.
+For instance, life expectancy in 2000 ranged from 63.2 years in Alagoas to 71.3 years in Santa Catarina (Figure S1 in the Appendix presents a map of Brazil and its states).
+In addition, females tend to have higher life expectancy than males in Brazil (78.7 and 71.6, respectively in 2015) and homicide rates among males are approximately ten times higher.11 Gains in life expectancy have also varied considerably across the country, driven in part by differential gains in average lifespan attributable to amenable mortality; improvements have ranged between 0.6 and 4.1 years between Brazil’s Southeast and Northeast regions, respectively, between 2000 and 2010.12 The high mortality risk from homicides has the potential to reverse gains in life expectancy, as has been reported in Brazil13 and other Latin American countries.1 Despite this, the effect of homicides on changes to life expectancy has not been explored in the Brazilian context at the state level in recent periods of time, despite it being a country with over 60 thousand murders reported in 2018.14 An explanation for the lack of studies investigating this could be that national statistics do not report notable changes in homicide rates in the past decade, however this could be due to the balancing effect of homicide rates simultaneously increasing in some states whilst decreasing in others.
+For example, whereas the homicide rate declined in Brasilia between 2007 and 2011, in the same period, homicides have increased by more than 40% in Bahia.14

-In this study we aim to examine the impact of homicide mortality on changes in life expectancy by state for men and women separately in the period 2000-15.
+In this study we aim to examine causes of death considered avoidable/amenable to medical service, with a focus on homicide mortality, and their impact on changes in life expectancy by state for men and women separately in the period 2000-15.
 These results will provide information for interventions and planning aimed at reducing the burden of homicides.
-Specifically, they will communicate potential improvements to life expectancy gains that could be achieved through reducing homicide mortality, in addition to identifying the states in most need of public policy attention to minimize these violence and health disparities.
+Specifically, they will communicate potential improvements to life expectancy gains that could be achieved through reducing homicide mortality, in addition to identifying the states in most need of public policy attention to minimise these violence and health disparities.

 Methods